-As a U.S. conditional resident filing immigration Form I-751, Petition to Remove Conditions on Residence, you must include information that your marriage was made in good faith, and is bona fide.
-Even if you are not filing with your spouse and are instead applying for a waiver of the joint filing requirement, you should submit as much proof as possible that your marriage was genuine and not made to circumvent immigration laws.
+As a U.S. conditional resident filing immigration Form I-751, Petition to Remove Conditions on Residence, you must include information that your marriage was made in good faith, and is bona fide (not just a fraud to get a green card).
+Even if you are not filing with your spouse and are instead applying for a waiver of the joint filing requirement, you should submit as much proof as possible that your marriage was genuine and not made to circumvent U.S. immigration laws.

-The following categories are examples of the types of evidence that USCIS is looking for to prove that you and your spouse have shared a life together, from the most to the least persuasive.
+The following categories are examples of the types of evidence that USCIS would like to see in your I-751 packet to prove that you and your spouse have shared a life together, from the most to the least persuasive.

 Copies of birth certificates of your children (with both the immigrant and U.S. spouse's name listed) or adoption records of jointly adopted children are the best evidence that you have a genuine marriage.